Awayfaring/Awayfaring.github.io/docs/Puzzles/HTN CTF/HiddenRepo.md

     PROJECT_31892=f9e718de

 ---
-Going to the dropdown right next to *GooseHub* and entering `f9e718de` we are brought to a separate branch of the codebase We immediately see a red tag warning us to be careful and the file tree looks a bit different
+Going to the dropdown right next to *GooseHub* and entering `f9e718de` we are brought to a separate branch of the codebase.

+We immediately see a red tag warning us to be careful and the file tree looks a bit different

 ```